crossterm-rs/crossterm/crossterm_winapi/README.md

 [s7]: https://travis-ci.org/TimonPost/crossterm.svg?branch=master

 This crate provides some wrappers aground common used WinApi functions.
-The purpose of this library is originally meant for [crossterm](https://github.com/TimonPost/crossterm), and it is very unstable right because of that some changes could be expected.
+The purpose of this library is originally meant for [crossterm](https://github.com/TimonPost/crossterm), but could be used apart from it.
+Although, notice that it unstable right because some changes to the API could be expected.

 # Features
 This crate provides some abstractions over reading input, console screen buffer, and handle.